Creating a 2D Shape Unit

 - “Do you expect to see any 3, 4, 5 sided figures?”

 - “Can you draw the shapes before you open up and have a peek?”

 Step 2 is to fold through the fold and fold again so that they now have something that looks a bit like this:

 Questions like the previous ones are asked again, before opening up the piece of paper to check.

 Many students do not have the vocabulary to talk about and name the shapes that they see.
-This is a great opportunity to introduce terms such as polygons, quadrilaterals, irregular shapes, regular shapes and as happened in the book Perfect Squareheptagon or octagon.
+This is a great opportunity to introduce terms such as polygons, quadrilaterals, irregular shapes, regular shapes and, as happened yesterday, heptagon or octagon.

 It is surprising how many students, even in the upper grades, think that an irregular shape is ‘not a shape’ or that cannot recognize and name an irregular shape such as this.

 What to do with the piece of paper (all grades)

 Cut along the folds, shuffle up the pieces and turn some over.
 Challenge the students with: “Now put the shape back together.”